juicebox-systems/juicebox-hsm-realm/entrust_hsm/README.md

 # Entrust HSM

-This builds a nCipher seemachine executable that can be run on an Entrust HSM.
+This builds a "see machine" executable that can be run on an Entrust Solo XC HSM.

-You'll need the Entrust/nCipher SDK to be installed (On linux)
+You'll need the Entrust CodeSafe SDK to be installed (On linux)

 `./compile_linux.sh` will compile using the powerpc / linux target